December 22, 2021

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.

 For information about clinical trials being conducted at the National Institutes of Health (NIH) in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010

-Karnezis, Tom T., and Terence M. Davidson.
+Karnezis TT and Davidson TM.
 Efficacy of intranasal bevacizumab (Avastin) treatment in patients with hereditary hemorrhagic telangiectasia-associated epistaxis.
 The Laryngoscope.
-2011: 121.3: 636-638.
+2011;121.3: 636-638.

-McDonald J, Bayrak-Toydemir P, Pyeritz RE.
+McDonald J, Bayrak-Toydemir P, and Pyeritz RE.
 Hereditary hemorrhagic telangiectasia: An overview of diagnosis, management and pathogenesis.
-Genet Med 2011;13:607.
+Genet Med.
+2011;13:607.

 Trerotola SO, Pyeritz RE.
 PAVM embolization: an update.
 AJR 2010;195:837-45.

-Sabbà, Carlo, Mauro Gallitelli, and Giuseppe Palasciano.
-Efficacy of unusually high doses of tranexamic acid for the treatment of epistaxis in hereditary hemorrhagic telangiectasia.
+Sabbà C, Gallitelli M, and Palasciano G. Efficacy of unusually high doses of tranexamic acid for the treatment of epistaxis in hereditary hemorrhagic telangiectasia.
 New England Journal of Medicine.
 2001: 345.12:926-926.